Doubly stochastic matrices and Schur-Weyl duality for partition algebras: Introduction

 In Section \ref{s1} we assume that $\Bbbk = \R$, the field of real numbers, and consider nonnegative matrices in $\im(\Phi)$ in the spirit of \cites{Marcus-Minc, Ryser, Minc:permanents, Minc:non-neg, Bapat-Raghavan, BR, Brualdi:06}.
 Of particular interest is Birkhoff's theorem \cite{Birkhoff} (see also von Neumann \cite{vN}), that the set of $n \times n$ doubly stochastic matrices is the convex hull of the set of $n \times n$ permutation matrices.
 We wondered whether Birkhoff's theorem extends to the set $\Omega$ of $n^r \times n^r$ doubly stochastic matrices in $\im(\Phi)$; indeed, we conjectured that it does so extend in an earlier version of this paper.
 The conjecture is false, by a recent counterexample (Example \ref{ex1}) due to Roberson and Schmidt.
 In Section \ref{s1}, we prove: \begin{enumerate} {(\roman{enumi})} \item $\Omega$ is convex and the points of $\Gamma$ are extremal points of $\Omega$. \item Birkhoff's theorem extends to $\Omega$ if and only if a theorem of K\"{o}nig extends to $\Omega$, and it does so extend if $r \ge n-1$. \end{enumerate} The interesting question of determining the convex structure of $\Omega$, and in particular finding its set of vertices, is highlighted.

-The rest of the paper is over a general $\Bbbk$, unless indicated otherwise.
-Section \ref{s2} examines Theorem \ref{t1} in case $r=1$; the bases appear to be new even in that case, and we show that they are indexed by the set of ``consecutive'' cycles in $W_n$.
-Section \ref{s3} contains the proof of Theorem \ref{t1}, although straightforward it is heavy on technical notation; in particular we need to work in the Iwahori--Hecke algebra of $W_n$ in most of that section.
-Note that Schur--Weyl duality is not needed to prove Theorem \ref{t1}.
+The rest of the paper takes place over a general unital commutative ring $\Bbbk$, unless indicated otherwise.
+Section \ref{s2} looks at $r=1$ in detail; the bases in Theorem \ref{t1} appear to be new even in that case, and we show that they are indexed by the set of ``consecutive'' cycles in $W_n$.
+Section \ref{s3} contains the proof of Theorem~\ref{t1}.
+Although the proof is straightforward it is heavy on technical notation; in particular we need to work in the Iwahori--Hecke algebra of $W_n$ in most of that section.
+Note that Schur--Weyl duality is not needed to prove Theorem~\ref{t1}.
 Theorem \ref{t2} in Section~\ref{s3} obtains a new ``Kazhdan--Lusztig'' basis for the annihilator of a certain key permutation module, which may be of independent interest.
-Section \ref{s4} explains the connections to Schur--Weyl duality for partition algebras, proved in \cites{BDM,Donkin}, and shows for instance that $\im(\Phi) = \End_{\Ptn(r,n)}(\V^{\otimes r})$, the centralizer algebra for the usual action of the partition algebra on tensor space.
+Section \ref{s4} explains the connections to integral Schur--Weyl duality for partition algebras, proved in \cites{BDM,Donkin}, and shows for instance that $\im(\Phi) = \End_{\Ptn(r,n)}(\V^{\otimes r})$, the centralizer algebra for the usual action of the partition algebra on tensor space.
 Section \ref{s5} applies Schur--Weyl duality to describe $\im(\Phi)$ by an explicit linear system, which relates back to doubly stochastic matrices in case $\Bbbk=\R$.